Seattle Preparatory School: Physical structure

 In the 1950s, McDonnell Hall was added to the existing Adelphia Hall (the name of which refers to Adelphia College, previously on the site).
-In the 1960s, Peyton Hall was added across the parking lot from McDonnell and Adelphia Halls.
+In 1967, Peyton Hall was added across the parking lot from McDonnell and Adelphia Halls.
 The McHugh Gymnasium was built in front of Adelphia Hall and opened in 1983, a result of the school's first major fundraising campaign.
 Funds from this campaign were used to remodel the third floor of Adelphia Hall for improved science facilities.
 During this time the library, which then became known as Loyola Library, was moved to Peyton Hall.

 There were several major additions to Seattle Prep in the late 1990s.
 A new underground parking garage was built to replace the old parking lot, which was replaced by a grass quad.
 In addition, St. Ignatius Hall was erected across from Peyton and McDonnell Halls.